 On visiting the town you’ll see traditional stilted wooden houses and batik printed cloths sold alongside culinary delicacies such as spicy pickled red peppers and ginger candy.

-I visited Huangyao during my few weeks in China as loved exploring the narrow streets of this ancient town in China’s Guangxi province.
+One of the ancient Chinese cities we visited was Huangyao.
+I loved exploring the narrow streets of this ancient town in China’s Guangxi province.
 “Huang” and “Yao” are the surnames of the people who live here, hence the name of the town “Hangyao”.

 Chikan ancient town is 12km away from the city centre of Kaiping City in Guangdong province.
-First built in the Qing dynasty, Chikan has a history of over 350 years and still retains much of its charm as a former flourishing market town.
-The Tanjiang river passes by the town with fishing boats and the western style buildings made up a picturesque view for this ancient town.
+This old Chinese town was first built in the Qing dynasty, and has a history of over 350 years.
+Yet, it still retains much of its charm as a former flourishing market town.
+The Tanjiang river passes by the town with fishing boats and the western-style buildings made up a picturesque view for this ancient town.

 At the foot of China’s Yellow Mountain is the old trading town of Xidi: is a gem of the glorious Hui culture.
 The overall layout, landscape, architectural form, decoration, and construction techniques all retain the original features of Anhui villages between the 14th and 20th centuries.
 UNESCO deemed it a World Heritage Site back in 2000 and it’s become popular with artists eager to capture images of the village on their canvas.